Simonkrh/project-group6/protocol.md

 TODO - describe the general format of all messages.
 Then describe specific format for each message type in your protocol.

+### Turning an Actuator on

+When turning on an Actuator:

+1. The client sends a "Turn ON Actuator" command, which will be encoded as `on:nodeId:actuatorId` in the socket, where nodeId and actuatorId are identifiers for the specific actuator.
+2. The server sends a "Actuator ON" message to all the connected clients, which is encoded as `ACTUATORON:nodeId:actuatorId`.

+### Turning an Actuator off

+When turning off an Actuator:

+1. The client sends a "Turn OFF Actuator" command, which is encoded as `off:nodeId:actuatorId` in the socket, where nodeId and actuatorId are identifiers for the specific actuator.
+2. The server sends a "Actuator OFF" message to all the connected clients, which is encoded as `ACTUATOROFF:nodeId:actuatorId`.

 ### Error messages

 TODO - describe the possible error messages that nodes can send in your system.